 Gouffre de Padirac

 From Loubressac, a variante of the GR 652 walking path offers a shortcut to the next village of Carennac.
-You could follow it and enjoy a restful day but I recommend taking the longer route which passes by Gouffre de Padirac—a series of underground lakes and caves 103 metres below the surface.
+You could follow it and enjoy a restful day but I recommend continuing along the GR 652 which passes by Gouffre de Padirac—a series of underground lakes and caves 103 metres below the surface.

 From Easter until October, a guided tour takes you by boat along an underground river before you disembark and continue on foot past majestic stalagmites and stalactites.